-With a slim market gap between the GTX 1070 and GTX 1080, Nvidia’s latest Ti-badged graphics card needs to be able to offer something special to stay atop of the wobbly price/performance tightrope.
+With a slim market gap between the GTX 1070 and GTX 1080, Nvidia’s last Pascal graphics card needed to be able to offer something special to stay atop of the wobbly price/performance tightrope.
 Now that the mining crisis has abated, and Nvidia is trying to help shift the volume of Pascal cards in the channel, pricing isn’t as much of a nightmare as it has been over the past 12 months.

-Base clocks begin at 1,607MHz, and so far only reference clockspeeds will be available.
-Say goodbye to factory overclocks – at least for the time being.
+Base clocks begin at 1,607MHz.
 The boost clock is the same as its smaller sibling – the GTX 1070 – at 1,683MHz.
 Of course, Nvidia’s GPU Boost 3.0 is implemented on the card, and will boost clockspeeds way beyond the top-rated boost specification.

-Graphical performance out-of-the-box is exactly what you might expect from a graphics card between two well-established siblings, which was confirmed in early leaked benchmarks.
-The card sits between the GTX 1070 and GTX 1080 in both price and performance.
+Graphical performance out-of-the-box is exactly what you might expect from a graphics card sitting between two well-established siblings.
+The card sets out its stall in the middle of the GTX 1070 and GTX 1080, both in terms of price and performance.
 Without any manual overclocking, the card performs closer to the former than the latter.

 Across our benchmarking suite, the GTX 1070 Ti at stock clockspeeds outperformed the GTX 1070 by 16%.
 This performance comes at a 13% price premium over the reference GTX 1070 at MSRP.
 No surprises there.